Sign In Register

 Is Marland a Good Place to Live?

-Based on current data, Marland receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
-Key strengths include a low poverty rate.
-Areas to be aware of include above-average unemployment, below-average incomes, high obesity rates.
+Based on current data, Marland receives an overall livability score of 2.2 out of 5.0, earning a grade of C. Key strengths include abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, above-average unemployment, below-average incomes.
 Marland has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs